GNiklasch/GWO-glitch-visualization/doc/Rationale.md

   - optionally zoom into a narrower frequency range,
   - optionally compare it to a spectrum from up to a few seconds earlier or later,
   - optionally work with data at the full 16384/s sample rate instead of the default 4096/s downsampled rate to inspect features above 1.4 kHz,
-- optionally view a spectrogram (although this the least useful visualization for many kinds of glitches),
+- optionally view a spectrogram (although this is the least useful visualization for many kinds of glitches),
   - where long-duration narrowband noise may stand out that would be removed by whitening,
   - possible also zooming in to a narrower frequency band,
 - almost always view a constant-Q transform image of the (whitened and normalized) data, where transient noise stands out well,